Supported by CCR Office of Science and Technology Resources (OSTR)

 Image Conversion

-Standard Techniques
+Conventional Techniques

-Muticolor Imaging
+Muticolor 3D Imaging

-Time Lapse
+Time Lapse 4D Imaging

 FRAP (Fluorescence Recovery After Photobleaching) and FCS (Fluorescence Correlation Spectroscopy)